What Is A Bernedoodle?

 Related: How Often Do You Walk Your Dog?

 Another advantage of owning a Bernedoodle is they often have better overall health than their parents.
 Generally, there are fewer considerable health problems in this breed than in the Poodle or Bernese Mountain Dog.
-However, since the breed is still somewhat new, there is still a lot left to learn about their overall health needs.
+However, since the breed is still somewhat new, there is still a lot left to learn about their overall health needs and wellness.
 Veterinarians and experts are always learning more about the Bernedoodle, and potential health problems could be discovered in the future.

 For now, the main health considerations for this breed are elbow and hip dysplasia, skin allergies, and eyesight issues.
 One positive note is that there has been evidence of a lower risk of cancer in the Bernedoodle.
 This is notable because the Bernese Mountain Dog is known for a predisposition to developing cancer later in life.
-All in all, the Bernedoodles are mostly healthy and live long happy lives.
+All in all, the Bernedoodles are mostly healthy and live long, happy lives.

 When it comes to the lifespan of the Bernedoodle, size can play an important role.
 The smaller versions of the breed often live longer than their larger counterparts.
 The smallest size of Bernedoodle can live as long as 18 years.
 Mid-size Bernedoodles tend to live between 13-17 years when they maintain an active, healthy lifestyle.
 The largest of the breed tend to have the shortest lifespan at 12-15 years.